After hundreds of years of Muslim incursions into formerly

 followed the lead set by his predecessor, Gregory

-VII, by working to enhance the power of the papacy against
+VII, by working to enhance the power of the papacy

-was succeeded by Pascal II,
+success.
+(Urban II was succeeded by Pascal

 August 1099 Records indicate that Peter the

-Hermit, principal leader of the failed Peasants' Crusade, serves
+Hermit, principal leader of the failed Peasants' Crusade,

-occur prior to the battle of Ascalon.
+which occur prior to the battle of Ascalon.

 August 12, 1099 Battle of Ascalon: Crusaders